Make 2021 better than 2020 by improving the job skills employers are looking for as we start the new decade.

 13. Artificial intelligence

-It's truly an AI age now.
+It's truly an AI age now with robots and automation making its way into the job market.
 We not only want computers to do work for us, but we also want them to get smarter as they work.
 Just like cloud computing, you may not need to be a top-level expert, but a solid understanding of AI can give you a vital edge in a difficult job market.

 Skill Tip: Again, there are free courses out there for the taking.